MaterializeInc/terraform-provider-materialize/docs/resources/cluster_replica.md

 ### Optional

-- `availability_zone` (String) If you want the replica to reside in a specific availability zone.
+- `availability_zone` (String) The specific availability zone of the replica.
-- `idle_arrangement_merge_effort` (Number) The amount of effort the replica should exert on compacting arrangements during idle periods.
+- `idle_arrangement_merge_effort` (Number) The amount of effort to exert compacting arrangements during idle periods.
 This is an unstable option!
 It may be changed or removed at any time.
 - `introspection_debugging` (Boolean) Whether to introspect the gathering of the introspection data.
 - `introspection_interval` (String) The interval at which to collect introspection data.